dvirbo/DataBase_tasks/README.md

 # DataBase_tasks
-this repo manage our tasks in DATABASE course in ariel university
+this repo manage our tasks on DATABASE course in ariel university